-Sumerian kings sent men out to plunder people in hill country, and they acquired slaves.
+Sumerian monarchs sent men out to plunder people in hill country, and they acquired slaves.
 The Sumerian name for a female slave was mountain girl, and a male slave was called mountain man.
 The Sumerians used their slaves mainly as domestics and concubines.
-And they justified their slavery as would others: that their gods had given them victory over an inferior people.
+And they justified their slavery as would others: they claimed that their gods had given them victory over an inferior people.

 As Sumerian cities grew in population and expanded, the swamps that insulated city from city disappeared.
-Sumerians from different cities were unable or unwilling to resolve their conflicts over land and the availability of water, and wars between cities erupted – wars the Sumerians saw as between their gods.
-And the Sumerians made slaves of other Sumerians they had captured.
+Sumerians from opposing cities were unable or unwilling to resolve conflicts over territory and the availability of water, and wars between cities erupted – wars the Sumerians saw as between their gods.
+And the Sumerians made slaves of other Sumerians they had captured in war.

 It was a new kind of warfare.
 In herding and hunter-gatherer societies – mobile societies – the entire community might enter the field of battle.
-In settled agricultural communities such as those of the Sumerians, the younger and stronger, maybe fourth or fifth of society, went to war.
+In settled agricultural communities such as those of the Sumerians, the younger and stronger, maybe a fourth or fifth of a city's population, went to war.
 The others remained at home, working at farming or other chores.

 Wars with distant people were fueled by the greed and ambitions of kings.
-The Sumerians described this in a poetic tale of conflict between the king of Uruk [note] and the distant town of Arrata.
-It was a tale written by a Sumerian some five hundred years after the event, a tale of which only fragments remain.
+The Sumerians described this in a poetic tale of conflict between the king of Uruk and the distant town of Arrata.
+(Uruk has been described as Ereck in the Book of Genesis 10:10.)
+It was a story written by a Sumerian some five hundred years after the event, a tale of which only fragments remain.
 Here was reporting as it would be for more than 3,000 years, as it would be with Homer and his Iliad, the sacred writings of Hindus and with the Old Testament, with gods in command and not disapproving of war.

-Among the Sumerian cities was an impulse to be supreme, and, around 2800 BCE, Kish had become the first of the cities to dominate the whole of Sumer.
+The rulers and perhaps peoples of various Sumerian cities wanted their city to have supreme power.
+And, around 2800 BCE, Kish had become the first of the cities to dominate the whole of Sumer.
 Then Kish's supremacy was challenged by the city of Lagash, which launched a bloody conquest against its Sumerian neighbors and extended its power beyond Sumerian lands.
 A bas-relief sculpture uncovered by archaeologists depicts a king of Lagash celebrating his victory over the city of Umma, the king's soldiers, with helmets, shields and pikes, standing shoulder to shoulder and line behind line over the corpses of their defeated enemy.

 Civilized societies had more diversity in opinion than existed in the less populous societies of hunter-gatherers.
-And civilized societies had dissent – something authoritarians would never be able to extinguish.
-Sumerians complained.
+Civilized societies had dissent – something authoritarians would never be able to extinguish.
 A Sumerian complained in writing that he was a "thoroughbred steed" but was drawing a cart carrying "reeds and stubble."
-Another complained of the futility of wars of aggression, writing "You go and carry off the enemy's land; the enemy comes and carries off your land."
+Another complained of the futility of war, writing "You go and carry off the enemy's land; the enemy comes and carries off your land."

 Rather than docility, people in the city of Lagash in 2380 BCE instigated history's first recorded revolt.
 This came after Lagash's rulers had increased local taxes and had restricted personal freedoms.
 Lagash's bureaucrats had grown in wealth.
-The people of Lagash resented this enough that they overthrew their king – probably believing that they were acting in accordance with the wishes of the gods.
+The people of Lagash resented this enough that they overthrew their king.
 They brought to power a god-fearing ruler named Urukagina, who eliminated excessive taxation and rid the city of usurers, thieves and murderers – the first known reforms.